spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 Checking out and building
 -----------------------------

-Currently Spring Integration Kafka adapter is built against 0.8 version of Kafka that is backed by Scala 2.9.2.
-As this is not released yet, you would need to build a Kafka 0.8 instance locally that is using Scala 2.9.2.
-It then needed to be available through a local repository such as a maven cache.
+Currently Spring Integration Kafka adapter is built against kafka 0.8 that is backed by Scala 2.9.2.
-This process will be changed as we get more formal release builds from Kafka 0.8.

-After that, clone this repository and build:
+In order to build the project:

     ./gradlew build